A new inequality about matrix products and a Berger-Wang formula: Proof of Theorem

-This inequality was first proved by Bochi in \cite{bociineq}, and it has Theorem \ref{bergerwangantiguo} as an immediate consequence.
-In \cite{bro}, Breuillard gave another proof of this inequality, and used it to study semigroups of invertible matrices.
+\end{teo} This inequality was first proved by Bochi in \cite{bociineq} (without giving and effective bound on $N(d)$), and it has Theorem \ref{bergerwangantiguo} as an immediate consequence.
+In \cite[Lemma 2.1]{bro}, Breuillard gave another proof of this inequality valid for arbitrary local fields: in the Arquimedean case the same conclusion of Theorem \ref{detodos} holds with $N(d)=d^2$, while for a non Arquimedean field $k$ and for every bounded set $\mathcal{M}\subset M_d(k)$ we have the identity